The Clothing Industry

 In many ways the clothing industry complemented the shoe industry in providing a secure employment for families.
 Both industries employed men and women, though the majority of workers in shoe factories were men, whereas women formed the main part of the workforce in the clothing factories.
 This "family" atmosphere of employment in light industry within one town helped the town to develop a sense of community and shared identity.
 Several factory buildings in Burton were in their time used for shoe and clothing manufacture.

 The clothing industry suffered a decline similar to that in the shoe industry, and on a similar timescale.
 By the late 1980s there was little if any clothing production.
-Most of the factories still remain, though the businesses they house are very different from the clothing firms of the last century.
+Several of the factories still remain, though the businesses they house are very different from the clothing firms of the last century.

 1.